About Chorabari Lake

 Chorabari Lake (Gandhi Sarovar) is located about 2 km from Kedarnath Temple in Uttarakhand.
 The lake can be reached through a short trekking trail starting behind the Kedarnath Temple.
 Situated at the base of the Chorabari Glacier, the lake is known as the source of the Mandakini River and offers scenic views of the surrounding Himalayan peaks.

-Chorabari Lake (Gandhi Sarovar) can be reached by a short trek from Kedarnath Temple in Uttarakhand.
+Chorabari Lake (Gandhi Sarovar) is accessible by a short trek of 2 km from Kedarnath Temple in Uttarakhand.
 The trail begins behind the Kedarnath temple complex and passes through rocky mountain paths and glacier streams.
 Trekkers need to cross a small iron bridge before following the trail that gradually leads toward the Chorabari Glacier and the lake.

 Which lake burst in Kedarnath?